 This new way of communicating characterizes the trend of digitalization.
 However, following the megatrend-categorization of the Zukunftsinstitut, digitalization is just a sub-trend to a much bigger umbrella trend: Connectivity.
-This need for networking and feeling connected based on digital infrastructures is what dominates and drives social change.
-Megatrends are like "avalanches in slow motion" they can't be stopped and slowly but fundamentally impose a severe shift globally on all levels of society.
+This needs for networking and feeling connected based on digital infrastructures is what dominates and drives social change.
+Megatrends are like "avalanches in slow motion".
+They can't be stopped and slowly but fundamentally impose a severe shift globally on all levels of society.

 What drives digitalization?

 Digitalization is not solely "(…) a technical evolution but rather an industrial and social revolution driven by citizens and customers" (Hans Gillior, Institute for Digital Transformation).
-The change in people's behavior, attitudes, and expectations that go along with this revolution has been noticeable: Customers increasingly expect products and services to be delivered seamlessly digitally.
-A few decades ago, what is considered a luxury has become a common standard.
+The change in people's behavior, attitudes, and expectations accompanying this revolution has been noticeable: Customers increasingly expect products and services to be delivered seamlessly digitally.
+A few decades ago, what is considered a luxury became a common standard.

-Apart from the pressure to embrace digitalization that originates from the customer side, the increasing pace of exponential technological progress, constant advancements in the internet, mobile applications, and globalization are forcing businesses to change fundamentally.
-Technology trends that arise from digitalization include, but are not limited to, the Internet of Things (IoT), AI (Artificial Intelligence), AR (Augmented Reality), and data analytics under Big Data.
+Apart from the pressure to embrace digitalization that originates from the customer side, the increasing pace of exponential technological progress, constant advancements on the internet, mobile applications, and globalization are forcing businesses to change fundamentally.
+Technology trends that arise from digitalization include but are not limited to, the Internet of Things (IoT), AI (Artificial Intelligence), AR (Augmented Reality), and data analytics under Big Data.

 Digitalization and cloud-based services and processes are consistently highlighted as the critical business drivers of the 21st century, regardless of industry.
 Given its characteristics and impacts, digitalization is no longer a choice but an imperative for business leaders.